Pitmaster BBQ Catering in Fruittown, Pennsylvania

 When Comparing Different Venues

 When an event is around Penn Roosevelt State Park, we plan it differently than a backyard party or a simple office lunch.
-Load-in timing, nearby parking, hotel and pedestrian traffic, and the way guests reach the food line can all change whether truck service, Buffet Service, OR a staffed serving line is the better fit.
+Load-in timing, nearby parking, hotel and pedestrian traffic, and the way guests reach the food line can all change whether truck service, Service format a staffed serving line is the better fit.

 If the address shifts toward Township of Potter, we check whether parking, load-in, and guest movement change the service plan.